Table of Contents

 Priority 2 - Choose certain starches & legumes

-The next largest food group recommended to consume are resistant starches (cooled or reheated potatoes, sweet potatoes, yams, or parboiled white rice) and legumes (e.g. beans, peas, lentils, chickpeas, edamame beans).
+The next largest food group recommended to consume are resistant starches (cooled or reheated potatoes, sweet potatoes, yams, or parboiled white rice) and legumes (beans, peas, lentils, chickpeas, edamame beans).

-If the recommended serving size is too large or these foods trigger symptoms, consider starting with smaller portions or preparing the foods differently by mashing or pureeing them.
+If the recommended serving size is too large or these foods trigger symptoms, consider starting with smaller portions.
+Instead of consuming 3/4 cup three times a week, you could start with small amounts and work up to 1/3 cup daily.
+Also, consider preparing the foods differently by mashing or pureeing, or trying legume pasta and bean flours.

 Priority 3 - Choose homemade meals